Common problems with Texecom alarms & how to fix them Tips & tricks on how to fix problems with your Texecom Premier Elite alarm system. As a

 As well as or instead of operating the alarm system with a 4, 5 or 6-digit code number, it is also possible to operate it by presenting a Proximity Tag to the keypad (N.B. this requires your keypad to have Proximity Tag functionality).

-Premier System Alerts
+Texecom Premier alarm Alerts

-When your Premier alarm has a fault on the system the keypad will display a warning message.
+When your Texecom Premier alarm has a fault on the system the keypad will display a warning message.

 In order to display the alarm or fault condition(s) that have generated this alert, you need to enter your user code – which will then result in a scrolling display being shown describing the alarm fault conditions on the system.